okonomichiyaki/supercat/080-mobilization.md

 	- two slot planets

 <#ifdef campaign>
-✦ Does bot have unbuilt cities and cannot Build upgrades or armor at the Flagship planet?
+✦ (Flagship only) Does bot have unbuilt cities and cannot Build upgrades or armor at the Flagship planet?

 - Can bot Move Flagship to planet matching unbuilt upgrades or armor? <span style="font-size: 12px;">[19]</span>
 <#endif>